-6.1 Trees subject to statutory controls: Only Tree 5 is legally protected under Northern Beaches Council Tree Preservation Order, it will be necessary to consult the council before any pruning or removal works other than certain exemptions can be carried out.
+- 6.1 Trees subject to statutory controls: These subject trees are legally protected under Northern Beaches Council's Tree Preservation Order, it will be necessary to consult the council before any pruning or removal works other than certain exemptions can be carried out.
 The works specified above are necessary for reasonable management and should be acceptable to the council.
-However, tree owners should appreciate that the council may take an alternative point of view and have the option to refuse consent.
+However, tree owners should appreciate that the council may take an alternative point of view and have the option to refuse consent. - 6.2 Trees outside the property: Tree 1 is located in the adjacent neighbouring private property effectively out of the control of the owners of 116 Elimatta Road, Mona Vale.
+It will not be possible to easily carry out the recommended works without the full co-operation of the tree owners.
+The implications of non-cooperation require legal interpretation and are beyond the scope of this report.